BLAKENEY

 Blakeney Harbour and Quay |

-In an alley just off the quay is Blakeney Guildhall, owned by National Heritage.
-The main building has long gone, but the the
+Tucked away in an alley just off the quay you will find the remains of Blakeney Guildhall.
+The top floor has long gone, but the

 Blakeney Guildhall |